ashay-thamankar/gold_price_analysis_and_forecasting/README.md

 ## Conclusion 📌

 The analysis and forecasting of gold prices using time series models reveal that simpler models like Linear Regression and Naive models perform relatively well compared to more complex models like SARIMAX and TES.
 Incorporating exogenous variables such as Nasdaq stock prices and Google Trends data did not significantly improve the forecasting accuracy.

+- **Trend Analysis**: Gold prices show long-term upward trends with periodic volatility influenced by economic and geopolitical factors.
+- **Seasonality**: Identified yearly seasonality patterns, with an additive nature for seasonality and multiplicative for trends.
+- **Correlations**:
+  - Positive correlations were found between gold prices and both Nasdaq stock prices and Google search trends for "gold price".
+  - These factors can be considered as exogenous variables in advanced models.

 Key takeaways:
 - **Linear Regression** models, both with and without log transformation, show the best performance with the lowest MAE and RMSE.